jnktsj/APPSR/README.md

     $ <program-name> --help

-If the FASTQ files are compressed, decompress the files and pass those to the program with pipe.
+If the FASTQ files are compressed, decompress the files and pass those to the program using a pipe.
 For example:

     $ zcat <FASTQ.gz> | <program-name> -

-### `adapt-pred`: 3′adapter prediction
+### `adapt-pred`: 3′ adapter prediction
-`adapt-pred` predicts 3′adapter sequences from input FASTQ.
+`adapt-pred` predicts 3′ adapter sequences from input FASTQ.
 #### Usage

     $ adapt-pred [options] <fastq>

 #### Options
 ###### -k BP
-K-mer length to search abundant k-mers in an input FASTQ.
+K-mer length to use to compute k-mer frequency in the input FASTQ.
 The default value is 9 nucleotides (nt).
 ###### -r FLOAT
 Cutoff ratio for filtering less frequent k-mers.
 For each k-mer, a